Romans 10

 For not knowing the righteousness of God and seeking to establish their own, they have not submitted to the righteousness of God.

-Paraphrase: Here’s the problem with my countrymen.
-They are working hard to build a righteousness for themselves from their own righteous living.
-They practice a very close and precise observance of all God’s laws and expect that this will meet with God’s approval.
+Paraphrase: Here’s the problem with my beloved kinfolk.
+They are working hard to build a righteousness for themselves by their own righteous living.
+They practice a very strict and precise obedience to all God’s laws.
+Then, they expect that this will meet with God’s approval.
 They hope to earn God’s favor; and because of their efforts, to be admitted into His kingdom.
-All the while, God is holding out to them (Romans 10:21) a righteousness that is absolutely perfect and without the slightest flaw.
-In fact, this righteousness which God offers them is the only righteousness that He will accept, but my people simply can’t see the gift which God has for them.
-My heart is broken (Romans 9:2-3) to see their blindness.
+All the while, God is holding out to them (Romans 1:17; 10:21) a righteousness that is absolutely perfect and without the slightest flaw.
+In fact, this righteousness which God offers them is the only perfect righteousness; and therefore, the only righteousness which He will accept.
+My people, however, simply can’t see the gift which God has for them.
+My heart is broken (Romans 9:1-3) to see their blindness.
 (2 Corinthians 3:14)

 Comments: